 - Height: 13 to 16 inches

-- Coat and Color: Short, spotted, or marbled coat; various colors including black, chocolate, and gray/silver
+- Coat and Color: Short spotted or marbled coat in black, chocolate, gray/silver, and other colors

 6. Abyssinian